ColinFay/purrr-cookbook/README.md

 ## A purrr cookbook

-> Disclaimer: this is still a work in progree
+> Disclaimer: this is still a work in progress

 A series of {purrr} common receipes as a cookbookdown.